lutimoth/100_Days_Python_Portfolio/README.md

 # 100 Foundational Python Projects

-This is my repo for the 100 days of code: Python by Dr. Angela Yu.
+This is my repo for the 100 days of code: Python by Dr. Angela Yu on Udemy

 As I go through the Udemy course, I will be updating this repo with the appropriate projects, categories, etc;